IlyaMurA2design/astro-blog/src/content/projects/website-1.md

 ]
 ---

-# Vettery & Hired website
+# Website 1

-The Hired website is build with WordPress, TailwindCSS, Webpack,
+The website is build with WordPress, TailwindCSS, Webpack...